Frequently Asked Questions

 What experience does your faculty have in understanding the business of health care?

 The Fuqua School of Business has offered a Health Sector Management curriculum since 1991.
 This comprehensive program is a leader of its kind among top-tier business schools.
 Fuqua has internationally recognized faculty who offer students an interdisciplinary learning experience.
 Visit the faculty listing and faculty research page for more information.

 Fuqua also enjoys a strong relationship with the top-ranked Duke University Medical Center, as well as the Duke schools of law, engineering, public policy, and the Duke Global Health Institute.
 Fuqua draws upon these connections to bring excellent faculty to HSM.

 When do HSM courses begin?

-    Health Institutions, Systems and Policy, also known as “HSM Bootcamp,” is a required three-credit course that takes place each July before the official start of the fall term.
+Health Institutions, Systems and Policy, also known as “HSM Bootcamp,” is a required two-credit course that takes place each July before the official start of the fall term.
 This course is required for all HSM students.

 Students in the Executive MBA and the Alumni Certificate programs may choose to take the course in residency, via distance, or through a combination of both.

 Students in the Weekend Executive and Global Executive programs begin their HSM coursework in either July of their first year, or the following February.